dy/piezo/README.md

 ```
 gain(                               // define a function with block, volume arguments.
-  block,                            // block is a list argument
+  block[],                          // block is a list argument
-  volume <?= 0..100                 // volume is limited to 0..100 range
+  volume <= 0..100                  // volume is limited to 0..100 range
 ) = (
   block |>= # * volume;             // map each sample by multiplying by value
 );